-The first product that will use the NPP infrastructure will be delivered by BPAY, to harness the benefits of the NPP.
-It will be a convenient and accessible service for consumers to send payments from an account at their financial institution, 24/7/365, to payees using easy-to-remember addresses such as a mobile phone number or email address, with fast availability of cleared funds, rich data and confidence in delivery.
+Initially customers will be able to use Osko, delivered by BPAY, to harness the benefits of the NPP.
+It will be a convenient and accessible service for consumers to send payments from an account at their financial institution, 24/7/365, to payees using a PayID.
+Osko will provide fast availability of funds, rich data and confidence in delivery.

 The customer experiences the NPP can bring to life will only expand and improve over time as other Overlay Services join the platform.

 Q. Will the New Payments Platform enable customers to switch bank accounts?

-Users of the NPP’s Addressing Service (the part of the NPP that allows customers to send payments to a nominated account via a unique identifier, such as a mobile phone) will be able to switch payments between accounts more easily.
-So, while the NPP has not been designed to support account switching, it does empower consumers to redirect payments to other accounts through a simple and safe process.
+Customers who create a PayID will be able to switch payments between accounts more easily.
+While the New Payments Platform has not been designed to support account switching, it does empower consumers to redirect payments via their PayID to other accounts through a simple and safe process.